 03 of 05

 A surgeon's knot is one of the trickier knots to learn, but it is very secure.
 It is similar to the square knot with an extra loop through the base.

 Surgeon's knots are very useful in situations when other knots can untie, such as working with elastic cord in stretch bracelets.

 04 of 05

 A half-hitch knot is one of the most commonly used knots in beadwork.
 It is used to add a new thread as well as tie off and end threads with most beadwork stitches.

 It works very well when used in multiples to add and end new thread in your beadwork, and with a small drop of glue or fresh, clear nail polish can be just as secure as a square knot or surgeon's knot.Continue to 5 of 5 below.

 05 of 05

 A lark's head knot is a very easy knot to tie.
 It is used to attach cords in beadwork, macrame and jewelry making.
 Half hitch knots can be useful as well as decorative.
-They are a good knot to use to add a pendant to a necklace or a focal to a bracelet because they look pretty as well as being secure.
+It is a good knot to use to add a pendant to a necklace or a focal point to a bracelet because it looks pretty and is secure.

-Learn how to tie a lark's head knot and make a simple pendant necklace or an interchangeable donut bead bracelet.
+With a lark's head knot you can make a simple pendant necklace or an interchangeable donut bead bracelet.